MihirChauhan15/Social-App/README.md

 About The Project
 -----------------

 SocialApp allows users to post text messsages and view others users's post.
-Users can also react to other user's post.It also has google sign authentication.
+Users can also react to other user's post.It also has google sign in authentication.
 MVVM architecture and FirebaseStore was used to build this app.

 ### Built With